 Benefits for installed pastors ("Pastor's Participation") include on a non-contributory basis participation in the Defined Benefit Pension Plan, the Death and Disability Plan and the Medical Plan, providing preferred provider (PPO) medical benefits.
-Annual Pension, Death and Disability Plan dues were 12% of effective salary in 2019 and 2020, and 9.5% of effective salary in 2021.
-Annual Medical Plan dues were 25% of effective salary in 2019 and 2020, and 27% of effective salary in 2021.
+Annual Pension, Death and Disability Plan dues were 12% of effective salary in 2020 and 9.5% of effective salary in 2021 and 2022.
+Annual Medical Plan dues were 25% of effective salary in 2020, and 27% of effective salary in 2021 and 2022.

 Employers have the option to offer benefits from various menu options on a stand-alone basis to eligible employees.
-Annual Pension, Death and Disability Plan dues were 12% of a member's effective salary in 2019 and 2020, and 9.5% of effective salary in 2021.
-Annual Death and Disability Plan dues for members not participating in the Pension Plan were 2.5% of effective salary in 2019, 2020 and 2021.
+Annual Pension, Death and Disability Plan dues were 12% of a member's effective salary in 2020, and 9.5% of effective salary in 2021 and 2022.
+Annual Death and Disability Plan dues for members not participating in the Pension Plan were 2.5% of effective salary in 2020, 2021 and 2022.
 For medical coverage, the cost is expressed in dollar-denominated coverage-level rates and may involve cost sharing by employees.
 Employing organizations may provide other ministers of the church with either Pastor's Participation or Menu-based options.

 Churches have the option to offer benefits to young ministers through Pathways to Renewal.
 This plan brings young ministers into the Benefits Plan with the full benefits of Pastor's Participation at substantially reduced dues for five years.
-Annual Pension, Death and Disability Plan dues were 3% of effective salary in 2019, 2020 and 2021.
-Annual Medical Plan dues were 16.75% in 2019 and 2020, and 18% in 2021.
+Annual Pension, Death and Disability Plan dues were 3% of effective salary in 2020, 2021, and 2022.
+Annual Medical Plan dues were 18% of effective salary in 2020, 2021, and 2022.